The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

-This Practice Note considers how to respond to a compensation claim under the General Data Protection Regulation, Regulation (EU) 2016/679, (GDPR) and the Data Protection Act 2018 (DPA 2018) which implements provisions related to and permitted derogations from the GDPR into UK law.
-It is not intended to be a comprehensive guide to defending civil claims or procedural issues for defendants and, instead, focuses on the key factors that will often arise specifically in the context of compensation claims that arise out of the misuse of personal data rights.
+This Practice Note on compensation claims under the UK data protection regime considers how to respond to a compensation claim under the United Kingdom General Data Protection Regulation, Retained Regulation (EU) 2016/679 (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
+It is not intended to be a comprehensive guide to defending civil claims or procedural issues for defendants and,

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.